ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

     input_draw_count: 10

-When we use this branch configuration along with the original :term:`model specification<Model Specification>`, we'll launch 10 simulations in parallel, each using a different set of input paramemters represented by the draw number.
+When we use this branch configuration along with the original :term:`model specification<Model Specification>`, we'll launch 10 simulations in parallel, each using a different set of input parameters represented by the draw number.

 .. code-block:: sh